karoliso/Lumi/README.md

 * Runs in editor for quick iteration.
 * Multiple sample points per detector.
 * Two sample point evaluation modes - Average and Max.
-* Disable Updates and manually update when needed.

-## Performance
-Impact on performance is proportional to the number of **Sample Points** and **Lights** specified in the *LightDetector*.
-Each light check attempts to perform early outs to ensure further calculations are only performed when necessary.

-Lights can be added to/removed from a *LightDetector* at any time during runtime to control performance.

-If updating every frame is not necessary, the user can disable the *LightDetector* component and manually invoke the *UpdateSampledLightAmount* method at a frequency more suited to their needs.

 ## Limitations
 * When **Baked Light Sample Mode** is set to **Lightmap**, following apply: